 Parking is $8 per vehicle for all attendees.

-- Tickets must be purchased in advance online or in Customer Care during regular Zoo hours.
+- Tickets must be purchased in advance online or at Customer Care during regular Zoo hours.

 - Walk-up tickets will not be available on event days.

 - The number of tickets available is limited.